finagolfin/swift-android-sdk/README.md

 I tried a handful of Swift packages, including some mostly written in C or C++, and all the cross-compiled tests passed.

-You can even run armv7 tests on an aarch64 device in Termux, by running `unset LD_PRELOAD` before invoking the test runner.
-Revert with `export LD_PRELOAD=/data/data/com.termux/files/usr/lib/libtermux-exec.so` when you're done running armv7 tests and want to go back to the normal aarch64 mode.
+You can even run armv7 tests on an aarch64 device, though Termux requires running `unset LD_PRELOAD` before invoking an armv7 test runner on aarch64.
+Revert that with `export LD_PRELOAD=/data/data/com.termux/files/usr/lib/libtermux-exec.so` when you're done running armv7 tests and want to go back to the normal aarch64 mode.